hpatel530/hpatel530.github.io/_posts/2020-12-16-blog_number_7_by_hiten_patel.markdown

 Object recognition is a two-part process, object (image) classification and then object (image) localization.
 Object classification is determining what the objects in the image are, like a car or a person, while object localization is providing the specific location of these objects.

 To perform image classification, a convolutional neural network is trained to recognize various objects, like traffic lights, cars, signs, lanes, bikes and pedestrians.
 A convolutional neural network performs convolution operations on images in order to classify them.
-To learn how to create and build  a multi-label image classification CNN model, please vist my [github account](https://github.com/hpatel530/Capstone/blob/main/ImageClassification.ipynb).
+To learn how to create and build  a multi-label image classification CNN model, please visit my [github account](https://github.com/hpatel530/Capstone/blob/main/ImageClassification.ipynb).

 **Challenges**